godot-rust/gdnative-book/src/faq/code.md

 - as a [singleton auto-load object](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html).

-## How to I convert from a `Variant` or other Godot Type to the underlying Rust type?
+## How do I convert from a `Variant` or other Godot Type to the underlying Rust type?

 Assuming that a method takes an argument `my_node` as a `Variant`